 That’s why we created Citizen Hacks, a student-run hackathon that encourages the next generation of innovators and users to actively participate in building a digital world that works for everyone.
-Citizen Hacks is a platform for university and high school students to collaborate with educators, businesses, nonprofits, and governmental organizations in exploring the challenges and potential of creating technology that benefits society.
+Citizen Hacks is a platform for university, college and high school students to collaborate with educators, businesses, nonprofits, and governmental organizations in exploring the challenges and potential of creating technology that benefits society.

 At Citizen Hacks, you’ll get to hear from many leading experts in tech, privacy and ethics.
 Besides keynote speaker Dr. Ann Cavoukian, we will have representatives from the Berkman Klein Center for Internet and Society at Harvard University, the World Wide Web Foundation, and the University of Waterloo.
 Our speakers from industry will include a cybersecurity expert from BlueCat, as well as a co-founder of Toronto AI startup Ada Support.
 Stay tuned for details!

 At Citizen Hacks 2019, we’re asking you this question: “How can we build a digital future that protects everyone’s privacy?”
 Working alongside teammates, you’ll create solutions that respond to this challenge.
 Whether this means designing technology that cares about privacy, creating laws or policies that protect personal data, or finding ways to promote privacy through education, the path you take is up to you!

 If you’re a student in high school or university, we’d love to have you!

 In addition to hacking, there will be workshops and panels with leaders in the field of privacy, opportunities to meet with sponsors, and other fun activities throughout the weekend.
 Citizen Hacks is much more than a hackathon—it’s a place for you to learn from and connect with industry leaders, innovators, and other like-minded people, all while exploring the potential of creating technology that benefits society.